PyCQA/pycodestyle/docs/intro.rst

 Configuration
 -------------

-The behaviour may be configured at two levels.
+The behaviour may be configured at two levels, the user and project levels.

-The user settings are read from the following locations:
+At the user level, settings are read from the following locations:

 If on Windows:
     ``~\.pep8``